RobotLearning/traj-gen-and-tracking/README.md

 - Kernel LQR for robot control?
 Related to representer theorem and/or scenario approach? constructing a lyapunov function based on data (that upper bounds P?)
 - Effects of error-inverse-covariance estimation on Q matrix and ILC convergence?
-- Transversality conditions for a dmp?
-Linearization around a dmp?
 - Using quasi-Newton and system identification / (recursive) least squares idea.
 - Can we compute one (stable) K for all smooth robot trajectories?
   Investigate LQR differences for different trajectories.
-- Can we couple the DMPs
+- Transversality conditions for a dmp?
+Linearization around a dmp?
-- Evolving DMPs based on current position, as an oracle.
+  Evolving DMPs based on current position, as an oracle.
 Effects of error coupling on DMPs?
+  Can we couple the DMPs?
 - Minimizing expectation with variance added for ILC to come up with a new update rule
 - Check DDP and explore fully the connection with ILC (and regression?)
 - Recursive pseudoinverse feasible?
 Connection to IDM and to adjoint system?
-  Perturbation of lower triangular block Toeplitz matrix structure with nonlinear models.
+- Perturbation of lower triangular block Toeplitz matrix structure with nonlinear models.
-- Prove ILC convergence : keep Fk bounded and show that the cost fnc is convex (relation to convexity of \lambda_max?)
 - Fast ways to parameterize LQR matrix K or ILC matrix F for different trajectories?
-- Riemannian statistic as a way to estimate f(x,u) based on learning different Fs (linearization)?
+- Riemannian statistics as a way to estimate f(x,u) based on learning different Fs (linearization)? riemannian singular values?
 - Chaos control to induce bifurcation to a stable orbit during learning?
 Does it apply only to human motor control?
 - Reduced rank approximation with Dirichlet process on Gaussian Process
-- GPUCB to estimate the value function instead of stage costs?